Correlation Between STEEMD and EOS

 Strong

-Over the last 90 days STEEMD has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in STEEMD are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
 Despite somewhat unsteady technical and fundamental indicators, STEEMD sustained solid returns over the last few months and may actually be approaching a breakup point.

 EOS